-The chickenpox vaccine is also provided to students in grade 6 who have not received 2 doses of the vaccine.
-Most grade 6 students would have received 1 dose of chickenpox vaccine on or shortly after their 1st birthday and will only need 1 more dose of vaccine.
+Students in grade 6 who have not received 2 doses of the vaccine should also receive the vaccine.
+Most grade 6 students should have received 2 doses of the vaccine at a younger age and do not need any more doses.
 Grade 6 students who have never received the vaccine should get 2 doses at least 3 months apart.

-The vaccine is also available as a series of 2 doses to people 13 years of age or older who have not been immunized or do not have evidence of immunity to chickenpox.
-The second dose is given 6 weeks after the first dose.
+The vaccine is also available as a series of 2 doses to people 13 years of age or older who have not been immunized.
+They get the second dose 6 weeks after the first dose.

-People who had chickenpox before their 1st birthday should still get the vaccine as they may not have developed a long lasting immunity and could get chickenpox again.
-However, it is not necessary for those born in 2004 or later who had chickenpox or shingles (diagnosed by a health care provider), at 1 year of age or older to get the vaccine.
+People who had chickenpox before their 1st birthday should still get the vaccine.
+They may not have developed a long lasting immunity and could get chickenpox again.
+People who had chickenpox or shingles disease at 1 year of age or older do not need to get the vaccine if: